Cyber Security in Schools: Removable Media, Data Loss and Malware

 The data being saved is not personal/sensitive information

-Some of the above reasons for removable media use are down to users circumnavigating policies and procedures that are put in place because they are too complicated, or no training has been provided.
+Some of the above reasons for removable media use are due to users circumnavigating policies and procedures that are put in place because they are too complicated or no training has been provided.
 This circumvention leads to more shadow IT and dark data.

 Provide the user with school-owned removable media

 Where no encryption is available, train the users on what data types can be stored on the media and apply compensating security controls

 Disable the Auto run/Autoplay features on all removable media